kvshvlin/yourmailproject/shraddharathod.md

 **Let's talk numbers**.

 Once your artwork sells, we will pay you as an artist.
-You have to use their own material for creating their unique artworks.
-Hence, you have to choose your profit margins.

-We are sharing the following information to demystify the costs.
-We hope that this will help you calculate your profit margins.
+We are sharing the following information to demystify our business model.
+We hope that this will help you calculate your selling price.

-**The cost price**.
+- The basic cost.

 The package of 11 postcards costs,
 Rs.
 5.5 for the postcards +